hjmschoonvelde/ess_qta_2024/Lab_sessions/Day_2/Lab_Session_QTA_2.md

 These string operations require familiarity with regular expressions in `R` as well as with functions in the **stringr** library.[^1]

-Libraries like **quanteda** include some string cleaning functions as well but knowledge of regular expressions and string operations allow you to deal with the particulars of your text.
-That being said, these operations usually involve lots of trial and error as well as using Google to figure out how to do certain things.
+Packages such as **quanteda** include some string cleaning functions as well but knowledge of regular expressions and string operations allow you to deal much better with with the specifics of your text.
+That said, these operations usually involve lots of trial and error, Google, or conversations with ChatGPT to figure out how to do certain things.
 But they help you clean your data, which will save you lot of headaches later on.
-Let’s take a look at a set of useful functions.
+Let’s have a look at a set of useful functions.

 First load the `stringr` library in `R`.